Bay Area Lactation Associates (BALA)

 As Regional Breastfeeding Liaison serving Contra Costa County, Marlene promotes WIC breastfeeding support services to healthcare providers, leads local efforts to promote the Baby-Friendly Hospital Initiative, participates in legislative advocacy and improvement to lactation accommodation for people in the workforce, residential treatment programs and incarcerated within the County.

-As Chair of the Contra Costa Breastfeeding Task Force, Marlene provides technical assistance to local hospitals, health clinics, childcare providers and employers in the development and implementation of lactation programs.
+As Chair of the Contra Costa Breastfeeding Task Force, Marlene provides technical assistance to local hospitals, health clinics, childcare providers and employers in the development and implementation of lactation education and programs.

-Marlene enjoys hiking with her husband and two children, is a reptile mama to a 4yr old pet bearded dragon named Bunji.
+Marlene enjoys hiking across the Bay Area with her husband and two children and is a reptile mama to a 4yr old pet bearded dragon named Bunji.
 She also loves cooking Caribbean food, dancing to Soca music and gardening.

 Picture